JYashu/giphy-search/README.md

 # giphy-search
-A very simple giphy search engine, utilizes Giphy API to search Giphy server and fetch gifs related to the keywords entered.
+##### A responsive web-based giphy search engine, that utilizes Giphy API to search Giphy server and fetch gifs related to the keywords entered.

+##### Type the keyword in the searchbar and press 'Enter key' or click 'Go' to see related gifs in a grid.

+#
+##### Currently not optimised for mobile devises.